artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 Follow the next steps to run the Test program in the RVfpga_PipelineSimulator:

 1. Install cygwin as explained in Appendix C of the RVfpga Getting Started Guide.
-Install all the packages stated in that document plus some other packages needed for the two new simulators:
+Install all the packages stated in that document plus some other packages needed for the two new simulators (install the latest available version unless for gcc-core and gcc-g++, as stated below):

     * git
     * make
     * autoconf
-    * gcc-core
+    * gcc-core (IMPORTANT: install version 10.2.0)
-    * gcc-g++
+    * gcc-g++ (IMPORTANT: install version 10.2.0)
     * flex
     * bison
     * perl